yanil8068/aliExpress_Backend/README.md

 ### Cart & Product Management

-- Created RESTful API endpoints to manage products and user carts.
+- Created RESTful API endpoints to manage products and user carts .
 - Users can add or remove products from their cart, and their cart state is managed in MongoDB.

+### Admin dashboard for products and categories management.

+- Only a admin user can create , update and delete a product and category.

 ## Challenges Faced & Solutions